Antibiotics, also known as antibacterials, are medications that destroy or slow down the growth of bacteria.

 Some people may develop an allergic reaction to antibiotics, especially penicillins.
 Side effects might include a rash, swelling of the tongue and face, and difficulty breathing.

-Allergic reactions to antibiotics might be immediate or delayed hypersensitivity reactions.
+Allergic reactions to antibiotics might be

 Anyone who has an allergic reaction to an antibiotic must tell their doctor or pharmacist.
 Reactions to antibiotics can be serious and sometimes fatal.
 They are called anaphylactic reactions.